 Lucky’s Gyros in Fira

-If you’re looking for a great casual gyro, head straight to Lucky’s in Fira and order the gyros pita!
+If you’re looking for a great casual gyro in the Fira area, head straight to Lucky’s in Fira and order the gyros pita!
 It’s to die for.

 What to do in Santorini

 You can walk to wineries from Oia in only about 20 minutes!
 I loved spending the afternoon at Sigalas Winery, and highly recommend making the trip here during your Santorini vacation!
 I first heard about Sigalas at my favorite restaurant in San Francisco, Kokkari.
 It’s a greek restaurant and every time I’m there I order Sigalas Winery’s Santorini white wine.
 So I just HAD to go in person!
 Make a reservation in advance as it can get crowded!
 You’ll DEFINITELY want to do the lunch as well.
 The wine is great, but the food is the real stealer of the show here.
 Order all of the wines to taste, and then the fava, and the tomato fritters to go with your wine, and thank me later.